- Northern Kentucky Montessori Academy - http://www.nkmacademy.org -

 Posted By nkmcadmin On April 4, 2011 @ 1:19 pm In | Comments Disabled

-Our Elementary, grades 4 – 6, program will begin in the fall of 2013, with the rise of our first 3rd grade graduates.
+Our Elementary, grades 4 – 6, program began in the fall of 2013.
 One of the most appealing aspects of the Montessori philosophy is that there is a cohesiveness and connectedness that follows the child from the beginning of their Montessori experience till the end.
 The skills that the Primary child works so diligently to refine come to fruition during the elementary years.
 Children are working to be as independent as possible.
 Time management, daily study skills, and organization become increasingly relevant.

 Cognitively, the 9-12 year old child is reaching an age of cognitive abstraction and has the ability to see and apply details in a broad manner.
 For example, the children have reached a level of mastery with the facts of the four mathematical operations and are now ready to apply this knowledge.
 Another example of the material continuum that flows throughout their entire Montessori experience is the bead cabinet.
 The young children use this material for linear counting practice and for development of longer periods of concentration.
 For the 6-9 year old, the children continue to lay out the bead chains, but begin to record the multiples and use them for skip counting purposes.
 At the 9-12 level, the children use this same material for multiples, squaring, and cubing.